 Licenses, Certifications, and Registrations

 Some states and employers require childcare workers to have a nationally recognized credential.
 Most often, states require the Child Development Associate (CDA) credential offered by the Council for Professional Recognition.
 Obtaining the CDA credential requires coursework, experience in the field, and a period during which the applicant is observed while working with children.
-The CDA credential is valid for 3 years and requires renewal.
+The CDA credential must be renewed every 3 years.

 Many states and employers require providers to complete some training before beginning work.
-Also, many states require staff in childcare centers to complete a minimum number of hours of training annually.
-Training may include information about basic care of babies, such as how to warm a bottle, and customer-service skills.
+Also, many states require staff in childcare centers to complete a minimum number of training hours annually.
+Training may include information about topics such as safe sleep practices for infants.

 Interpersonal skills.
 Childcare workers need to work well with people in order to develop good relationships with parents, children, and colleagues.

 Physical stamina.
-Working with children can be physically taxing, so childcare workers should have a lot of energy.
+Working with children can be physically demanding, so childcare workers should have a lot of energy.